 Chewing is normal behavior for dogs—and for some cats.
 You can’t stop dog chewing, and shouldn’t try.
 Puppies and kittens test their world the same way human infants do.
 Everything goes into the mouth.
 Teething youngsters chew objects to relieve the discomfort, but adult dogs rarely outgrow the habit the way (we hope!) people do.

 I last wrote about canine chewing when Bravo came to live with us as a new pup.
-He’s now two-and-a-half years old and weighs 120 pounds.
-He no longer chews everything within reach (Oh, my poor coffee table!), but still loves his chew toys.
+He chewed everything within reach (Oh, my poor coffee table!), including chew toys.
 We still have Magic-markers on the baseboard and plaster from our last beloved dog.
 Now we have to re-do flooring in the laundry room, courtesy of Bravo-Dawg.

-And now, Shadow-Pup adds to the chew-aholic fun.
-Shadow likes to chew sticks–yikes!–and has already got one piece caught across the roof of his mouth.
+These days, we THINK we have a handle on Shadow-Pup.
+We have to really watch him, though, because Shadow likes to chew sticks–yikes!–and has already got one piece caught across the roof of his mouth.
 When you have a baby-dawg, or even adult canines, it can be a constant struggle to monitor them for safe chewing.